code4it-dev/c4it-hugo/content/article/2025/117-httplogging-asp-net/index.md

 Depending on how your APIs are structured, you may need to **strip out sensitive data**: HTTP Logs, by default, log almost everything (except for the parts stored as Redacted).
 Since you don't want to store as plain text the content of the requests, you may need to create custom logic to redact parts of the request and response you want to hide: you may need to implement a [custom IHttpLoggingInterceptor](https://learn.microsoft.com/en-us/aspnet/core/fundamentals/http-logging/?view=aspnetcore-9.0&wt.mc_id=DT-MVP-5005077#ihttplogginginterceptor).

-Finally, consider that logging occupies storage, and storage has a cost.
-The more you log, the higher the cost.
+Finally, consider that logging occupies storage, and storage has a cost. **The more you log, the higher the cost**.
 You should define proper strategies to avoid excessive storage costs while keeping valuable logs.

 ## Further readings